aristanetworks/avd/docs/howto/connected_endpoints.md

 This model is typically defined directly under the leaf switch's data model, for example, in `host_vars/<leaf_name>.yml` or a group file like `group_vars/LEAFS.yml`.

-The core of this model revolves around a powerful concept called **Port Profiles**.
+The core of this model revolves around the concept called **Port Profiles**.

 ## Core Concept: Port Profiles